Sourcegraph on Kubernetes with Helm

 Configure a tracing backend with TLS enabled

-If you require a TLS connection to export trace data, you need to first add the certificate data to a Secret.
+If you require a TLS connection to export trace data, you need to first add the certificate data to a secret.
 The following snippet demonstrates how you can achieve this:

 YAMLapiVersion: v1 kind: Secret metadata: name: otel-collector-exporters-tls data: file.cert: "<.cert data>" file.key: "<.key data>"